 This kind of institutional adoption will likely bring more regulation into the space, but it will also positively contribute to bitcoin’s price appreciation.

-Final Thoughts: Cryptocurrency Statistics
+Bottom Line: Cryptocurrency Statistics

 The data speaks for itself – investors are allocating capital towards cryptocurrency.
 Whether you invest in Bitcoin, Ethereum, Litecoin, or any other Altcoin, crypto is a new frontier making strides each week.